DrPrecedent/N-Back/README.md

 Cloned Repo from Erik Bjäreholt - [erik.bjareholt.com](http://erik.bjareholt.com/) at [GitHub](https://github.com/ErikBjare/N-Back/).
 Patched with various features to practice Python and PyGame.

-Full original description below written by Erik Bjäreholt:
+Erik Bjäreholt's original project description:
 ---------------------
 This was one of the first programs I wrote in Python, and the first time I ever used Git for code I wrote myself.
 It was a lot of fun to write and I learned a lot, I might even consider it the most significant learning experience